diskoverdata/diskover-docs/source_files/zendesk_internal_user_guide.md

 <p id="access"></p>

-### Access Level
+### Roles and Access

-Access levels were applied depending on each team member and what is required for their work. <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com?subject=Dude!
+Roles and access levels were applied depending on each team member and what is required for their work. <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=Dude!
 Please increase my Zendesk access">Send us an email</a> if you feel you need additional access to do your work.

 ### Need Help with Zendesk?

-Zendesk has support links throughout the application for help on the fly, but please <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need help figuring out Zendesk">email us</a> if you need support.
+Zendesk has support links throughout the application for help on the fly, but please <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I need help figuring out Zendesk">email us if you need support</a>.

 ___
 ## Zendesk Main Menu